Fody/Fody/readme.md

 ### But it is MIT, can't I use it for free?

-Yes all projects are under [MIT](https://opensource.org/licenses/MIT) and you can ignore the community backing honesty system and use these project for free.
+Yes all projects are under [MIT](https://opensource.org/licenses/MIT) and you can ignore the community backing honesty system and use Fody for free.

 ### Do I need to be a Patron to contribute a Pull Request?